 National Geographic magazine (older issues are easy to find inexpensively)

 The Magic School Bus at the Waterworks by Joanna Cole

-The Magic School Bus Under the Ocean by Joanna Cole
+The Magic School Bus On the Ocean Floor by Joanna Cole